sowmya1283/heavenlydining/README.md

 ### Navbar Description

-The header element stays fixed at the top of the page when the user first scrolls through (or scrolls up and down).
-A Code Institute alumnus pointed out that the sticky header will improve user experience and adhere to prevailing trends.
-The header itself contains the below elements.
+The navigation bar serves as a consistent and accessible way for users to explore the Unique Dining website.
+Positioned at the top of every page, the navbar remains visible and responsive across all devices.
+The navbar is implemented using Bootstrap’s navbar component for built-in responsiveness and styling.

 **_Navigation Bar:_**